axelarnetwork/webdocs/docs/roles/node/keyring.md

 ## Password Management

-There are different ways a user can configure and store their password.
+There are different ways a user can configure and enter their password.

 :::caution Practice safe and diligent computing